 - 13.1.
 The equity-based compensation shall be granted from time to time and be individually determined and awarded according to the performance, educational background, prior business experience, qualifications, role and the personal responsibilities of the Executive Officer. - 13.2.
-In determining the equity-based compensation granted to each Executive Officer, the Compensation Committee and Board shall consider the factors specified in Section 13.1 above, and in any event the total fair market value of an annual equity-based compensation at the time of grant shall not exceed: (i) with respect to the CEO 500% of the CEO's annual base salary; and (ii) with respect to each of the other Executive Officers 300% of such Executive Officer's annual base salary. - 13.3.
+In determining the equity-based compensation granted to each Executive Officer, the Compensation Committee and Board shall consider the factors specified in Section 13.1 above, and in any event the total fair market value of an annual equity-based compensation at the time of grant shall not exceed: (i) with respect to the CEO the lower of 650% of the CEO's annual base salary or 0.2% of the market capitalization of the Company; and (ii) with respect to each of the other Executive Officers 300% of such Executive Officer's annual base salary. - 13.3.
 The fair market value of the equity-based compensation for the Executive Officers will be determined according to acceptable valuation practices at the time of grant.